Best Avengers characters ranked: which superhero is the greatest?

 Best Avengers characters, assemble!
-After 21 films, too many heroes to mention and an interweaved shared universe that has changed cinema forever, our favourite superhero saga have come to an almighty, galaxy-spanning climax in Avengers: Endgame.
+After 29 films, too many heroes to mention and an interweaved shared universe that has changed cinema forever, our favourite superhero saga is still continuing post the events of Avengers: Endgame.

 What started with 2008’s most unexpected blockbuster, Iron Man, has become the biggest film franchise in history, taking more than $17 billion in box office revenue worldwide.